 - Fill up when it’s cool outside.
 Fuel evaporates less when it’s cool and dark outside.
 Try to drop by the gas station in the early morning or evening to reduce the amount of gas you lose to evaporation.

 - Use the correct octane.
 If your car is gasoline, it was designed to run on a specific octane for best efficiency.
 You can find this information listed in your owner’s manual.
-If you use too low of an octane in a high compression engine, you can cause engine damage and reduce economy.
+If you use too low of octane in a high compression engine, you can cause engine damage and reduce the economy.
 While a vehicle designed to run on regular fuel won’t be harmed by premium gas, it won’t gain any benefits either.
 If you drive a diesel car, the cetane rating is an equivalent measure to look for.